silkenweb/silkenweb/examples/ssr-full/README.md

 # Server Side Rendering Example

+:warning: This example has some [security vulnerabilities](https://github.com/silkenweb/silkenweb/security/dependabot?q=is%3Aclosed+manifest%3Aexamples%2Fssr-full%2FCargo.lock).
+Use at your own risk!

 This example contains various crates that render the same app using different strategies.
 The [app] package contains the actual app.

 ## Pre Rendered HTML with Client Side Hydration